Companies of the Saltend Chemicals Park community

 Tricoya® wood elements are produced using Accsys Group’s proprietary technology for the acetylation of wood chips, fibres and particles, primarily for use in the fabrication of panel products.
 Typical usages include façade cladding/siding and other secondary exterior applications, window components, door components, door skins and wet interiors, including wall linings.

 Tricoya Ventures UK Ltd forms part of the Tricoya Consortium established in 2017 by Accsys Group.
-Equity partners in Tricoya Ventures UK Ltd includes Accsys Group (parent company), BP Chemicals Ltd and Medite Europe DAC.
+Equity partners in Tricoya Ventures UK Ltd includes Accsys Group (parent company), INEOS Acetyls and Medite Europe DAC.